Wabinab/Wabinab.github.io/assets/articles/2024-02-27-Think_Again_Postmortem.md

-# Postmortem: Think Again By Adam Grant
+# Afterthought: Think Again By Adam Grant
-postmortem
+afterthought

 Ok, we updated to a new website today, so let's write something.

 Previously, one had read a lot of books, but have never thought of making summarization until a few months back.
 After clearing some work, one finally had the time to work on a project called `Triangulation` (still private as of writing, you'd see it in the future), which attempts as a tool to put whatever being learnt into use.
 There are lots of learnings from various books, some support one another, others discriminate one another, and with that tool, one could put stuffs into actions.

-While that tool is under development, we would write postmortems.
-Originally, postmortems are intended when an incident happens, a detailed report of what causes it, etc. To prevent pointing fingers, for example.
+While that tool is under development, we would write afterthoughts.

-> In our case, postmortems are more like summary, included some personal thoughts, or thoughts taken from other writers, mesh together. **It's goals is to activate thinking.**
+> Afterthoughts are summaries, personal thoughts, and/or thoughts taken from other writers, meshed together. **Its goals is to activate thinking.**

 Let's start.